 Lone Jack is a very small city located in the state of Missouri.
-With a population of 1,081 people and just one neighborhood, Lone Jack is the 341st largest community in Missouri.
-Lone Jack has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 1,124 people and just one neighborhood, Lone Jack is the 341st largest community in Missouri.
+Much of the housing stock in Lone Jack was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Lone Jack economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Lone Jack, where the median household income is $61,587.

 Real Estate Prices

 Lone Jack real estate is some of the most expensive in Missouri, although Lone Jack house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Lone Jack isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lone Jack are a mix of both white- and blue-collar jobs.
 Overall, Lone Jack is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Lone Jack who work in office and administrative support (16.94%), sales jobs (7.29%) and healthcare (7.29%).